dh7401/T-Cal/README.md

 <!-- ## Citation

-If you use our adaptive T-Cal, please consider citing: -->
+If you use T-Cal, please consider citing: -->

 ## Contact

-Should you have any questions, please feel free to contact the authors.
+Should you have any questions, please feel free to contact the authors:
-Donghwan Lee, dh7401@sas.upenn.edu
+Donghwan Lee, dh7401@sas.upenn.edu;
-Xinmeng Huang, xinmengh@sas.upenn.edu
+Xinmeng Huang, xinmengh@sas.upenn.edu;